 I pulled the extra wire out of the lug and made a splice using a copper crimp and a copper split bolt connector.

-I used a copper C tap crimp and also a copper split bolt connector to join the wires together for a low resistance connection.
+I used a copper C tap crimp and a copper split bolt connector to join the wires for a low-resistance connection.

 The original installer installed a bonding lug on the top of the outdoor wiring trough.
 It would have been better if the lug was on the bottom to keep water out, but there was probably no room to get an electric drill underneath after the lighting transformers were installed.

-It is acceptable to use only copper split bolt connectors for the #8 solid copper pool wire.
+Using only copper split bolt connectors for the #8 solid copper pool wire is acceptable.
 Crimped connections are not required for pool bonding.

 I drilled and tapped holes in the strut and used stainless steel 10/32 screws with nuts to attach the lay-in lugs to the strut.

 I spliced some #8 copper wire onto the existing #8 bonding wire to extend the bond to the pool control support posts.
 Insulated wire or bare wire is acceptable for pool bonding, but it must be #8 solid copper wire.
 Do not use stranded wire for pool or hot tub bonding.

 OTHER POOL BONDING REQUIREMENTS